It is surprising how few insurance agencies have adopted SEO as a lead generation strategy for their business.

 Ok, you did it.
 Google Analytics is now set up for your site.

-Pretty easy, right?
-Well, there is tons more you can and will do with Google Analytics now that you are tracking your website and traffic data.
+There are tons more you can and will do with Google Analytics now that you are tracking your website and traffic data.
 We recommend starting with the following.

 Optimize Google Analytics Settings to Filter Bot Traffic